TofuBytes-Studies-Group/esport_final_assignment/denormalization_partitioning_notes.md

 - Partitioning improves performance by reducing the amount of data that the database has to scan, sort, join, or aggregate for each query.
 As well as allows for improve scalability, reduce contention, and optimize performance

 ### Why does MySQL not allow foreign keys in partitioned tables?
-- because the mysql storage engine innodb does not support it.
+- MySQL’s InnoDB storage engine doesn’t support foreign keys in partitioned tables, which is why this limitation exists.

 ### What happens when a new year starts?
 - At the start of the new year you would have too update your partition.
-- But this can not be done directly be can be done with some work around
+- This isn’t something that can be done directly but can be managed with workarounds.

 ## Exercise 4: Using List Partitioning for Regional Data